edgarweto/babel-plugin-xplicit/README.md

 ## This repository
-Xplicit is a babel plugin that enables a clean assertion aproach for javascript.
-I was inspired by Charles Pick's use of javascript label statement in his [babel-plugin-contracts](https://github.com/codemix/babel-plugin-contracts)
+Xplicit is a babel plugin that enables a simple assertion aproach for javascript.
+It was inspired by Charles Pick's use of javascript labeled statement in his [babel-plugin-contracts](https://github.com/codemix/babel-plugin-contracts).

 [Babel](https://babeljs.io/) enables us to transform our assertion expressions, add some log information and probably the most important point, to strip code.